khang200923/Predicate_Wars/game.md

 - If yes, then the claiming player's power is removed by the card's power cost.
 After that, each player that has [edited](#card-editing-rules) a card this round and the created card is still in their hand, takes half of the card's power cost, ceil-wise.
 #### Phase IV: Playing
-Each player has proving power (public) which can only be used for this round, determined by 'proving power per round'
+Each player has proving power (public) which can only be used for this round, determined by their proving potency

 Go in cycles of remained players, moving clockwise, starting from the latest player, ends when there is only 1 remaining:
 - The player remains if they still have cards left, or not choosing to not remain